 International Student Profiles

-2019 Prefect Shunxing (Daniel) Shi received top marks - 100% - for his AS Product Design coursework component.
-He is also a member of the Scholars group, Proceres Grammatici, was named the 2019 Captain of Fencing (becoming the first international student to do so), and was the leader of both the Headmaster's International Committee and the International Social Committee.
+Shunxing (Daniel) Shi ’15 is studying engineering at the University of Auckland and working part time in the School’s Technology Department.
+Daniel was a Prefect in 2019 and received top marks 100% for his AS Product Design coursework component.
+He was also a member of the Scholar’s group, Proceres Grammatici, was named the 2019 Captain of Fencing (becoming the first international student to do so), and was the leader of both the Headmaster’s International Committee and the International Social Committee.

 “Grammar has given me many positive experiences, has made me work smart and to explore the unknown and understand the beauty of life.
 I now understand my own limitations, and I am grateful so I can keep a positive mind-set for future improvements.

 “Thank you Grammar for making me who I am.
 I look up to the stars in the sky with respect to all the great people, not because they have world recognitions, nor because I want to live their life.
 My life is also a legend, for I have altered the boundary between what was possible and what wasn’t.
 I strive to make our community better, even if it will never be officially recognised.
 Therefore I understand how difficult it was for these great men and women to be at their level, so the respect comes naturally.”